sandipbhowmik/abb-demo/task3-shift-left-security/README.md

 - Triggers on `pull_request`(this is must for prod deployment; not demonstrated in this pipeline),`push`.
 - **Self‑hosted** runner executes all scans.

+## Below options will be visible once GitHub Advanced Security enabled and respective options to be turned on accordingly.

 **
 <img width="810" height="740" alt="image" src="https://github.com/user-attachments/assets/18f21a43-9bf6-425a-8d70-28b75cd74e0a" />